apausa/Quantum-Computing/README.md

 # CERN Openlab Quantum Computing Lectures exercise

-Exercises in Quantum Computing from the CERN Openlab Summer Student lecture programme.
+Exercises in Quantum Computing as part of the CERN Openlab Summer Student lecture programme.